stelzinga/MF/Management_Framework.md

 1. The act by which a *Delegator* (mostly the Manager)
 2. gives *Responsibility* for *completion of a Process* to
 3. a suitable *Delegatee* (Staff), including
-4. the associated *Authority* that goes with said Responsibility
+4. the *Authority* that goes with said Responsibility
 5. which bestows upon the Delegatee *Accountability* to the Delegator for the Result of said Process, yet
 6. without the Delegator losing the original *Accountability* which
 7. requires *Oversight* from the Delegator over the Delegatee.